Jumpstart your college education with Wharton.

-Wharton’s Pre-Baccalaureate Program is a selective opportunity for students to undertake the academic challenges of credit-bearing coursework at the Wharton School.
-Courses are developed by Wharton departments and span the breadth of our business education curriculum, from business analytics and management, to marketing and global finance.
-Through a mix of live and independent coursework; engaging, real-world activities; and robust university resources, students will experience a world-class education recognized globally for intellectual leadership and innovation.
+The Wharton Pre-baccalaureate Program is an academically intensive opportunity for exceptional high school juniors and seniors to enroll in credit-bearing courses that span the breadth of Wharton’s business curriculum.
+Through a mix of live and independent coursework, engaging real-world activities, and robust university resources, students will experience a world-class education recognized globally for intellectual leadership and innovation.

 - Earn college credits from any time zone with flexible online courses